binary-pumpkin/megathread/Personal Favs.md

 # 🔨 Misc & Tools

 ### 🏆 [uBlock origin](https://github.com/gorhill/uBlock#installation)
-- Probobly the best addblocker in the world.
+- Probably the best addblocker in the world.

 ### 🏆 [qBittorrent](https://www.qbittorrent.org/download.php)
 - The best torrenting sowftware there is.